If you need additional information on our products, click any of our specific product guides (please give each guide a minute or two to load):

 Myth #3: The larger the light box, the more effective it is.
 Why this might sound plausible: A larger light box will “bathe” you in a field of light, which gives the illusion of more light reaching you.
 The Truth: We are unaware of any clinical evidence that a large light box is any more effective than a smaller box producing the same brightness and used properly.
 While a larger light box allows you some freedom of movement while using it (you can move from side to side during your light session and receive the same intensity of light in either position), this could be a potential drawback: if you think you can change your position during your light session, you might move further from it or closer to it, or might move too far to either side, all of which will change the light levels reaching your eyes, resulting in inconsistent light exposure during the session.

 Myth #4: If a light box is not shielded for electromagnetic radiation, it isn’t safe.
 Why this might sound plausible: There’s been a lot of speculation about the potential harmful effects of electromagnetic radiation.
 Years ago, there was concern among people living near power lines, and recently, there’s been a scare about cell phones causing brain cancer.
 Magnetic ballasts in fluorescent fixtures are known to produce some electromagnetic radiation.
 The Truth: We are unaware of any clinical evidence of the harmful effects of electromagnetic fields (EMF).
 Besides, while older fluorescent fixtures with magnetic ballasts produce electromagnetic radiation in small amounts, the same is not true for current fixtures that use electronic ballasts.
 Even with magnetic ballasts, the level of electromagnetic radiation is insignificant in a properly diffused light fixture at the distance necessary to receive the correct amount of light.
+Our SunBoxes use the latest technology to eliminate EMF so you can be sure of safety concerns.

 Myth #5: A parabolic reflector is necessary to produce the proper amount of light in a light box.
 Why this might sound plausible: A reflector does increase light output by reflecting light from the back of the bulb out through the front of the light box.
 The Truth: Using a parabolic reflector to increase light output is actually an inexpensive shortcut, not the optimal solution.
 It minimizes the number of bulbs necessary to produce higher intensities of light.
 The drawback of reflectors, though, is that the reflected light is dimmer than the direct light, resulting in uneven light distribution on the light box surface.
 This means there will be bright and dim spots, so moving your eyes even an inch in any direction could significantly impact the amount of light received by your eyes.